As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 On my mission to discover more of my home country in Wales, I set out to experience the Four Waterfalls Walk (also known as the Four Falls Trail).

-The walk is located near Ystradfellte in an area of the Brecon Beacons known as waterfall county, this is one of the best areas to find waterfalls in Wales with more per square mile than anywhere else.
+This is one of the best areas to find waterfalls in Wales with more per square mile than anywhere else in the UK.

 Waterfall county is an area full of caves, gorges and, of course, waterfalls.
-It is not far from Sgwd henrydd which was used as a filming location in the recent batman trilogy.
+It is not far from another major waterfall, Sgwd Henrydd, which was used as a filming location in the recent batman trilogy.
 But I’m saving this one for another day!

 The trip did not disappoint, the 4 waterfalls walk is a spectacular day out.
 As you can expect in Wales, it did rain during our visit, but this did not put us off, the trail can be enjoyed whatever the weather.